 Driveway Placement for Roofing Crew Workflow

-We place your roll-off by angling the swing-door end toward the starting eave, which allows the crew to ground-throw shingles directly into the bin.
-We stage wooden planks under the rollers before the container touches concrete in Birmingham, protecting your driveway surface.
-After we set the can, you should maintain a six-foot tarp perimeter for a clean nail sweep.
-Consult our roof tear-off container sizing and this asphalt shingle disposal best practices guide to finish correctly.
+We angle the roll-off so the swing-door end faces the eave, which keeps the roofing crew from walking every armload around the house.
+We always set Driveway Boards under the heavy rollers before the container touches your concrete in Birmingham.
+By placing a six-foot tarp perimeter for the nail sweep, we maintain a clean site.
+Refer to our roof tear-off container sizing and the asphalt shingle disposal best practices guide for details.

 Drop angle